Featured in this post

 Shorter lead times and less on-hand inventory

 The growing complexity of supply chains means that companies face longer lead times and more pipeline inventory.
 However, before a company can reduce lead times and inventory, it must have visibility into those metrics.

 Having full insight across the entire supply chain is the key to achieving these reductions.
 If each team along the supply chain knows what is happening at any given moment in the other parts of the supply chain, they can make better adjustments.
 Knowing immediately when sales slowdown for a specific product means that companies can trickle that information downstream to impact and adjust production so that inventory levels don’t become bloated.

 Inventory tools that provide automatic alerts on inventory status and reorder levels let companies know right away when to reorder.
 Technology that gives insight into supplier production efforts enables team members to have visibility into production activities so that lead times can be better managed.

 Streamline Your Supply Chain with Aptean

 Smart business and robust technology go hand-in-hand with improving supply chain management.
 To implement the short- and long-term strategic goals of your consumer goods company, the right software must be in place to position yourself for success.
 A fully-integrated ERP solution will enable that success—will help you meet the collaboration, agility and visibility goals you’ve set for your business.
 Aptean can help you get there.

 Are you ready to learn more?
 Find out how, now.

-And if you’d like to download a PDF version for easier offline reading and sharing, please click here.
+And, you can also download a PDF version for easier offline reading and sharing.